zmjack/Dawnx/~Docs/DevNote/JSend.md

 One thing need to be figure it out in the fail response, that is:

-- The response object's keys SHOULD correspond to those POST values.
+- data: The response object's keys SHOULD correspond to those POST values.